canguruhh/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

 ## Introduction

 **Avatars** are digital representations of personal identities -- **digital identitites (DIDs)** -- that exist on the Metaverse Blockchain.
 Avatars have unique alphanumeric symbols.
-An Avatar is attached to a exactly one Metaverse Address (i.e there can only be at most one Avatar per address).
+An Avatar is attached to exactly one Metaverse address (i.e there can only be at most one Avatar per address).
 Transfer of tokens can be done by referring to Avatars instead of addresses.

 For more info on Avatars, visit this [article](https://medium.com/metaverse-blockchain/metaverse-explained-avatars-57be355d42d4).

 **Metaverse Smart Token (MST)** is Metaverse's fungible token standard.
 MSTs can be seen as sub-currencies on the Metaverse Blockchain.
-It costs 10 ETP to create a MST.
-The creation and issuance of a MST must be done through an Avatar (i.e. to issue a token, you can't just use a Metaverse address that's not already tied to an Avatar).
+It costs 10 ETP to create an MST.
+The creation and issuance of an MST must be done through an Avatar (i.e. to issue a token, you can't just use a Metaverse address that's not already tied to an Avatar).
 Again, ETP and other Metaverse Smart Tokens (MSTs) can be sent to Avatars instead of addresses.

 There are other things an Avatar can or cannot do and such limitations are defined through a system of **Certificates**.
 There are three types of certificates on Metaverse: Domain Certificate, Secondary Issue Certificate and Naming Certificate.
 For more details on what they do, check out this [article](https://medium.com/metaverse-blockchain/metaverse-explained-certificates-b84767d1ae8f).